joshbegley/nyt-latest/README.md

 `The personal and professional value of friendships at work.
 Also: Health care costs; climate change; legacy admissions; psychedelics.`\
 https://nytimes.com/2022/07/27/opinion/letters/work-friends.html?searchResultPosition=7

 **F.T.C.
-Files to Block Meta’s Virtual Reality Deal**\
+Sues to Block Meta’s Virtual Reality Deal**\
-`The move is a blow to Meta’s metaverse efforts and signals a shift in how the Federal Trade Commission is approaching tech deals.`\
+`The move is a potential blow to Meta’s metaverse efforts and signals a shift in how the Federal Trade Commission is approaching tech deals.`\
 https://nytimes.com/2022/07/27/technology/meta-facebook-vr-ftc.html?searchResultPosition=8

 **Lufthansa Cancels Nearly All Flights in Frankfurt and Munich, Stranding 130,000 Travelers**\